awesomelemonade/Battlecode2019/README.md

 ### Sprint Tournament - Strategy & Macro Game

+Navigation

+As shown above, a primary piece of infrastructure we built were pathfinding algorithms, Dijkstras and BFS.
+However, these algorithms in its vanilla form have a difficult time dealing with moving "barriers" (which are actually just other units).
+If one just simply consider all of the other units as impassable terrain,

 Castle Centralization

 * Everything is centralized on one castle (referred to as the "leader castle")